olympic-gym/olympic-gym.github.io/_posts/2020-09-23-AdvicesofNakerahPodcasts.md

 13. In digital forensics analysis collecting artifacts process is important to do it once but do it right
 14. Lessons learned phase after each incident is important to improve organization security

+<u><a href="https://nakerah.net/podcast/18-osama-kamal-sr-security-consultant-soc-at-ibm/" style="color:#000000;">Nakerah Podcast 18, Osama Kamal</a></u>

+1. Understanding the basics well will help you to overcome the challenges your self and improve yourself quickly
+2. SOC objectives may vary from a company to another, but it is better to keep it for detection and response
+3. SOC is not a SIEM only
+4. downloading free SIEM like Splunk and QRADAR will give you good hands-on skills
+5. Understand the basics of the SIEM mechanism very well will help you play around with any available technology
+6. Automation of SOC operations is important
+7. For a SOC Analyst, it is essential to know offensive techniques
+8. Reading without practicing won't improve you.
+You need to get some hands-on skills
+9. Do not forget to market your work
+10. Writing your tools will give you a good reputation
+11. Focus on Certificates as a way to learn not just to take it

 ## Technical

 1. Basics of systems and networks are a must to start in CyberSecurity Carrer